BileyHarryCopter/Hashmap/README.md

         ./start

 3. You also can launch the program with your test-text.
-Change text in the file **Data.txt** on your by following pattern:
+Change text in the file **Data.txt** on your own by following pattern:

         Number of words will be found
         Number of symbols in the main string